meatyhippo/simple-webhook-server/README.md

 ### 2.1 (optional) Add flags to the start command.
 Currently supported (all are optional):
+- --help          ->  will print out these possible flags
-- port          ->  will default to 3000
+- --port          ->  will default to 3000
-- subdomain     ->  will default to random value
+- --subdomain     ->  will default to random value
-- logs          ->  save logs to a different folder.
+- --logs          ->  save logs to a different folder.
 Start from base directory (defaults to the github repo folder)
 NB: Make sure to always end the path with '/'
 NB: will create a new /logs folder if not created yet
-- token-response  -> sets the response for the token endpoint
+- --token-response  -> sets the response for the token endpoint

 example with flags:
 ``` bash